josephokwuchukwu/ANALYZING-FIFA-21-/README.md

 ![image](https://github.com/Chichi126/ANALYZING-FIFA-21-/assets/140970592/e962fa62-681e-463b-805c-457b199a6f6a)

 # Introduction
-Welcome to
+Welcome,

-I will be working with two datasets Fifa_21_raw1 and Fifa_21_raw2.
-They both have the same column names.
-This dataset contains information on football (soccer) players from the FIFA 21 game, including details such as their names, nationalities, ages, positions, club affiliations, contract dates, and various performance metrics.
+I'll be working with two datasets, Fifa_21_raw1 and Fifa_21_raw2, both featuring identical column names.
+These datasets contain football (soccer) player information from the FIFA 21 video game.
+They encompass details such as player names, nationalities, ages, positions, club affiliations, contract dates, and a wide array of performance metrics.

+The #30daysduckdbchallenge has been an extraordinary journey in the realm of data analysis.
+It has not only honed my SQL skills but has also showcased the capabilities of DuckDB in effectively managing real-world data challenges.
+You can find all the SQL code examples as written in

 Here's an overview of the key columns in this datasets: